-Low-income subsidy (LIS): See "Extra Help."
+Low-income subsidy (LIS): Refer to "Extra Help."

 Medicaid (or Medical Assistance): A program run by the federal government and the state that helps people with limited incomes and resources pay for long-term services and supports and medical costs.